Shouldn’t the after-effects of vaccination be discussed before?

 Q: Is it possible for a parent to report a suspected vaccine reaction?

-No, at present you can opt out at any stage of the schedule if you wish.
+No, at present you can opt out at any stage of the schedule.

 Q: In the reported cases of infectious disease, what percentage are in the vaccinated?

-Unfortunately the immunisation status is not indicated on the Public Health England website in the data regarding notification of cases.
+Unfortunately the immunisation status is not indicated on the PHE website in the data regarding notifications of cases.
 Also when outbreaks are reported in mainstream media the accuracy is open to question.
 A general rule is to look at what information is omitted e.g. if most cases were in the vaccinated it is likely that there will be NO indication of their immunisation status in the report.
-Be observant of the wording in media and medical articles – it is often what is not said that is more revealing.
+Be observant of the wording in these articles – it is often what is not said that is more revealing.

 Q: Haven’t vaccinations had a major impact on the decline of infectious diseases?